 This will depend on the cause in the individual patient.
 Treatment includes;

-- Surgery.
-This may involve surgery to unblock the nose or tonsillectomy to remove large tonsils.
-There are a range of procedures specifically designed to combat snoring caused by vibration of the soft tissues at the back of the mouth.
-These can be done using a laser.
+- Surgery: this may involve surgery to unblock the nose or tonsillectomy to remove large tonsils.
+There is a range of procedures specifically designed to combat snoring caused by vibration of the soft tissues at the back of the mouth.
+These can be done using a laser

-- CPAP (Continuous positive airway pressure).
-This is a treatment for sleep apnoea and consists of delivering air, under pressure, using a mask in order to keep the patient’s airway open whilsed they are sleeping.
+- CPAP (Continuous positive airway pressure): this is a treatment for sleep apnoea and consists of delivering air, under pressure, using a mask in order to keep the patient’s airway open while they are sleeping.

 Tonsils are aggregates of lymphoid tissue located in the throat.
 There are two at the back of the mouth at the junction with the throat known simply as ‘tonsils’ or more accurately ‘palatine tonsils’, one at the back of the nose, the ‘adenoid’ and one at the back of the tongue, the ‘lingual tonsil’.
 They are important in very young children in ‘processing’ bacteria and viruses in order to build up the immune system.